14 Creative English Activities for Teenagers Guaranteed to Get Them Pumped to Learn

 Focus: Speaking and listening

-Gameplay is simple.
-After cutting out a mustache and taping or pasting it to a stick, pass the mustache around.
+After cutting out a mustache and taping or pasting it to a stick, have the students pass the mustache around until you say stop (or play music and pause it to stop).
 Whoever’s holding the mustache under their nose gets to ask the class a question.
 Students take turns answering and then passing around the mustache.